SAAS (Software as a Service) Platform Architecture

 Modems and Bulletin Board Systems (BBS) became popular in the 80s which allowed computer enthusiasts to offer basic online services such as crude email (Fidonet), messaging / paging facilities and make software available for download.
 All of this was done in a pre-broadband era over regular phone lines.

-In the 90s, we saw the emergence of the world wide web as we know it today, computing power and network infrastructure continued to grow in the 90s and as web technology improved, the complexity and functionality of websites continue to advance and we saw more advanced services being developed for the internet (or cloud).
+In the 90s, we saw the emergence of the world wide web as we know it today and computing power.
+Network infrastructure continued to grow in the 90s and as web technology improved, the complexity and functionality of websites continue to advance.
+Finally, we saw the development of more advanced services for the internet (or cloud).